datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 * seeing a big picture of your data, and
 * filtering down to just the subset of rows that you want to change in bulk.

 Typically, you create a facet on a particular column.
 The facet summarizes the cells in that column to give you a big picture on that column, and allows you to filter to some subset of rows for which their cells in that column satisfy some constraint.
 That's a bit abstract, so let's jump into some examples.

-Here are steps for one particular column:
+> ## Challenge
+>
+> Use **Facet** to examine the scientific names.
+Below are some suggested steps.

 1. Scroll over to the **scientificName** column.
 2. Click the down arrow and choose **> Facet > Text facet**.